 startProcessInstanceByKey the process instance will not be saved to the database at all.

 Reasoning for This Design

-The above sketched solution normally leads to discussion as people expect the process engine to stop in case the task caused an exception.
+The above sketched solution normally leads to discussion, as people expect the process engine to stop in case the task caused an exception.
 Also, other BPM suites often implement every task as a wait state.
-But this approach has a couple of advantages:
+However, this approach has a couple of advantages:

-- In production code the same is true; allowing you to use synchronous logic if required, for example because you want to present a synchronous user experience in the front-end as shown in the tutorial “UI Mediator”.
+- In production code the same is true; allowing you to use synchronous logic if required, for example because you want to present a synchronous user experience in the front-end.

 - The execution is plain Java computing which is very efficient in terms of performance.